CFSAN-Biostatistics/RIPS/README.md

 ### Tunable Filters
 On the right side of the under the inputs, there are four main filters that operate simultaneously.
 These allow you to filter the clusters from the previous step.
 By default, the filter is set off to "No Filter".
 You can change the value by navigating to the filter and pressing the up/down arrows or by manually entering a new value.

 Each taxon has its own preset filter definitions and change when the you press the "Run/Get report for new date" button.
+(Besser et al., 2019; Leeper et al., 2023)

 The default presets are:
 - Listeria: